libgd/libgd/src/readme.txt

           for new I/O context.

-   _NOTE:_ In fairness to Thomas Boutell, any bug/problems with any of the above features should probably be reported to [21]Philip Warner.
+   _NOTE:_ In fairness to Thomas Boutell, any bug/problems with any of the above features should probably be reported to Philip Warner.

   What's new in version 1.4?